 A small-town congressman whose name became synonymous with America's failed experiment to outlaw alcohol through the Volstead Act.

-Andrew Volstead, a quiet lawyer from Granite Falls, Minnesota, served twenty years in the House of Representatives with little fanfare.
-His political career, however, was forever defined by a single piece of legislation he shepherded through Congress.
-The National Prohibition Act of 1919, known universally by his name, provided the legal teeth for the Eighteenth Amendment.
-Volstead did not author the act's philosophy—that came from the powerful Anti-Saloon League—but his meticulous work on its complex enforcement mechanisms made him the public face of Prohibition.
-The era of speakeasies and bootlegging that followed cemented 'Volstead' in the American lexicon as a symbol of moral crusade and its unintended consequences.
-After Prohibition's repeal in 1933, he returned to Minnesota, his legacy inextricably tied to a law that reshaped the nation's social fabric.
+Andrew Volstead shepherded the National Prohibition Act of 1919 through Congress, the law universally known by his name.
+The quiet lawyer from Granite Falls, Minnesota served twenty years in the House of Representatives with little fanfare.
+Volstead did not author the act's philosophy—that came from the Anti-Saloon League—but his meticulous work on enforcement mechanisms made him the public face of Prohibition.
+The era of speakeasies and bootlegging fixed 'Volstead' in the American lexicon.
+After Prohibition's repeal in 1933, he returned to Minnesota, his legacy tied to a law that reshaped the nation's social fabric.

 1860–1882